GlobalGiving

-GlobalGiving is 501(c)(3) non-profit organization based in the United States that provides a global crowdfunding platform for grassroots charitable projects.
-Since 2002, more than 1.6 million donors on GlobalGiving have donated more than $750 million to support more than 33,000 projects in 175 countries.
+GlobalGiving is a 501(c)(3) non-profit organization based in the United States that provides a global crowdfunding platform for grassroots charitable projects.
+Since its launch in 2002, GlobalGiving's 1.9M donors have contributed more than $1 billion to support more than 40,000 projects in 175 countries.

 History

 Before founding GlobalGiving, Mari Kuraishi and Dennis Whittle were heads of strategy and innovation at the World Bank.

-While in that post, they created the first-ever Innovation Marketplace for Bank staff in 1998, an internal competition in which Bank employees pitched their own ideas for fighting poverty worldwide.
+During their tenure, they created the world's first Innovation Marketplace in 1998, an internal competition enabling World Bank employees to propose ideas for combating global poverty.
 The winners received grants to develop their ideas.

-In 2000, they took the concept and competition to the outside world.
+In 2000, they opened the competition to the outside applicants.
 The Development Marketplace enabled any social entrepreneur to compete for Bank funds.
-The program was extremely successful — finalists from all over the world gathered in Washington, D.C., and $5 million was awarded to the 44 most innovative projects.
+The program resulted in finalists from around the world gathering in Washington, D.C., with $5 million awarded to 44 projects.

 Based on the Marketplaces' success, Mari and Dennis created an Internet-based platform to facilitate a broader range of social and economic investments in developing countries.
 In October 2000, they left the World Bank and on February 14, 2002, GlobalGiving (formerly DevelopmentSpace) was launched.

-Major funding for the launch and early stages was provided by the Omidyar Network, the Skoll Foundation, the William and Flora Hewlett Foundation, and the Sall Foundation.
-GlobalGiving was launched as a collaboration between the GlobalGiving Foundation and ManyFutures, Inc. In December 2008, ManyFutures became a formal subsidiary of the GlobalGiving Foundation, and all operations were placed under direct foundation management.
+Initial funding for the launch was provided by the Omidyar Network, the Skoll Foundation, the William and Flora Hewlett Foundation, and the Sall Foundation.
+The platform debuted through a partnership between the GlobalGiving Foundation and ManyFutures, Inc. In December 2008, ManyFutures became a formal subsidiary of the GlobalGiving Foundation, and all operations were placed under direct foundation management.

-Victoria Vrana, a longtime senior leader at the Gates Foundation, is slated to become CEO in January 2023.
-Donna Callejon, who has held multiple leadership positions in the organization since 2003, was appointed Interim CEO in December 2021, succeeding Alix Guerrier, who was appointed CEO in 2018.
-Mari Kuraishi stepped down as President on November 1, 2018 and joined her co-founder and former CEO, Dennis Whittle, on the organization’s Board of Directors.
+GlobalGiving has undergone several leadership transitions in recent years.
+Mari Kuraishi stepped down as President on November 1, 2018, and joined the organization's Board of Directors alongside co-founder and former CEO Dennis Whittle.
+Alix Guerrier served as CEO from 2018 until December 2021, when Donna Callejon—who has held multiple leadership positions within the organization since 2003—was appointed Interim CEO.
+Victoria Vrana, a longtime senior program manager at the Gates Foundation, became CEO in January 2023.

+In January 2024, Russian authorities designated GlobalGiving as "undesirable organization."